STRIDES/NIHCloudLabAWS/docs/connect_to_EC2.md

 ![new_key](/docs/images/new_key.png)

 Now, under `Network settings` we wil set our security group that allows us to SSH into the instance.
 You can either create a security group and then select `Select existing security group`, or leave the default selected for `Create security group`.
 Leave the box checked that says `Allow SSH traffic from` and then in the dropdown select `Custom` and then in the search box type `10.0.0.0/8`.
 This provides a range of IP addresses that should encompass your VPN's private IP.
+This may not work, if your IP is not in that range, so scroll down to `Additional Troubleshooting`.

 ![security_group](/docs/images/security_group.png)